eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 	- Experience with FPGA design and implementation is desirable
 	- Excellent debugging skills
 	- Excellent verbal and written communication skills
 + skill set:
+	- We’re looking for a System Validation Engineer who can create tools and methodologies to aid in providing feedback to analog, photonics and digital design teams.
+	- Developing tools to perform lab measurements with Python and C++
+	- Evaluating new silicon and analyzing performance of photonics processors
+	- Characterization of analog, digital and photonics test circuits
+	- Preparing products to enter manufacturing and customer deployment
+	- Prototyping, building and reworking systems
+	- Degree in engineering-related field
+	- 5+ years working as an engineer in a hands-on role
+	- Programming experience with Python and object-oriented environments
+	- Familiarity with instruments such as high-speed oscilloscopes, signal generators, network analyzers, optical sources, etc.
+	- Experience with high-speed digital interfaces such as PCIe 3.0, DDR4, or JESD204B is a plus
+	- Experience with photonics is a plus
+	- Aptitude for problem solving and opportunity exploration
++ skill set:
 	- BLAH.
 + skill set: